-Deborah Saunt co-founded the architecture, urban design and spatial research studio DSDHA, which has received 19 RIBA Awards and was shortlisted for the RIBA Stirling Prize.
-Blurring the boundaries between infrastructure, landscape, architecture and art, the studio's work is the result of extensive dialogue with communities and collaborators, to deliver projects that have the broadest impact.
-Deborah leads high profile urban masterplan and public realm strategies, and has lectured extensively on delivering high density housing schemes.
+Deborah Saunt co-founded the architecture, landscape and research studio DSDHA.
+Blurring the boundaries between infrastructure, landscape, architecture and art, the studio's work is the result of extensive dialogue with communities and collaborators to deliver projects that have the broadest impact.
+Known for highprofile urban strategies, landscapes and innovative buildings, often in sensitive environments, they have been recognised with 20 RIBA Awards to date, shortlisted for the RIBA Stirling Prize, and twice nominated for the European Union Prize for Contemporary Architecture - Mies van der Rohe Award. www.dsdha.co.uk

-www.dsdha.co.uk